BrettMayson/HEMTT/docs/project.md

 ]
 ```
 - Can specify a file or a directory.
-- Directory can end with `/` to mirror the while structure.
+- Directory can end with `/` to mirror the whole structure.
 Otherwise it will be placed in root of release folder.
 <hr/>

 ## include